-The Ultimate Spa Guide to Miami
+The Ultimate Miami Spa Guide: 15 Luxurious Places to Treat Yourself

 The Spa at Four Seasons Hotel at the Surf Club

-The intimate, oasis-like spa at the Four Seasons Hotel at the Surf Club will lull you into seaside splendor as soon as you enter its bright, calming interior.
+The intimate, oasis-like spa at the Four Seasons Hotel at the Surf Club will lull you into seaside splendor as soon as you enter its airy, calming interior.
 Self-starting guests can get a jump on their treatment by first scrubbing down in the traditional co-ed hammam or sweating out toxins in the individual steam and sauna facilities.
-Then, they can shake off dull skin with an invigorating body scrub, target trouble zones in a Biologique Recherche Slim and Sculpt contouring wrap, wind back the clock with an anti-aging facial, or boost energy and chi within the body through reflexology—there’s no shortage of breadth or depth in options here.
+Then, they can shake off dull skin with an invigorating body scrub, target trouble zones in a Ultra Body by Biologique Recherche contouring wrap, wind back the clock with the anti-aging Luxury Green Caviar facial by Dr. Burgener, or boost relaxation and rejuvenation within the body through an Ayurvedic massage experience—there’s no shortage of breadth or depth in options here.

-Treatment to book: The Susan Kauffman Advanced Anti-Aging Facial uses a soothing jade stone roller and range of high-tech skincare products to repair damaged skin, visibly reduce hyperpigmentation, diminish wrinkles, and refine the complexion.
+Treatment to book: The Custom Facial by Susanne Kaufmann embraces the power of plants and focuses on hydration, correction, and balancing, and is performed by a specially trained esthetician.

 The Spa at Carillon Miami

 Set on 750 feet of private beach away from the mayhem of SoBe, Carillon Miami has all the makings of a destination wellness retreat.
-The recently revamped 70,000-square-foot spa (the largest in South Florida) touts an extensive menu of facials, massages, body treatments, and an on-site anti-aging doctor who can curb your hangover with IV Vitamin Therapy.
+The Rockwell Group-designed 70,000-square-foot spa (the largest on the Eastern Seaboard) touts an extensive menu of facials, massages, body treatments, and wellness services.
 When not hopping from one treatment to the next, guests can enjoy the spa’s extensive facilities—most impressive of which is the nine-station hydrotherapy circuit complete with an igloo.
 The gym is equally over the top, boasting a two-story rock wall (where vertical boot camp classes are held) and more than 300 fitness classes per week, ranging from TRX Strength to candlelit yoga.
-While you could spend all day indulging, it’s worth your while to schedule a consultation with the Wellness Medicine program’s doctor, who can create a personalized plan to improve your health, fitness, nutrition, and stress.
-(You can even enroll in the new elite membership program for regular visits with the doc.)
+While you could spend all day indulging, it’s worth your while to schedule a consultation with one of the Wellness Medicine program’s experts (who range from Eastern medicine specialists to holistic therapists to plastic surgeons), who can create a personalized plan to improve your health, fitness, nutrition, and stress.

-Treatment to book: The Executive Physical is a must for working professionals who struggle to maintain a healthy lifestyle.
-The program’s in-depth analysis incorporates state-of-the-art laboratory and diagnostic tools to create bespoke programs that help maintain peak health, even for those with a jam-packed agenda
+Treatment to book: Detox Mud-ssage, a body treatment with a massage using an innovative massage-mud from the Bagni Di Pisa hot springs in Tuscany.
+Detox from stress while stimulating cellular vitality that has an energizing slimming and toning effect and finish with the cloud cradle, an immersion in a zero-gravity dry float bed.

 Bamford Haybarn Spa

-Lady Carole Bamford brings her stylish approach to wellbeing Stateside with the first offshoot of her holistic wellness center, which originated on Bamford’s own farm in the Cotswolds.
-Cult followers of her 360-degree take on wellness flock to the 4,500-square-foot space on the second floor of the sweeping 1 Hotel South Beach to indulge in Ayurvedic massages and facials that employ aromatherapy oils, circulation-boosting jade stones, and stress-relieving techniques such as yogic breathing.
+Lady Carole Bamford brings to Miami her stylish approach to well-being, which originated on her own farm in the Cotswolds.
+Cult followers of her 360-degree take on wellness flock to the 4,500-square-foot space on the second floor of the sweeping 1 Hotel South Beach to indulge in Himalayan salt stone massages and facials that employ nanogold-infused face collagen, wrinkle-reducing soy stem cells, and an exclusive waterless biphasic mask to oxygenate skin for an instant firming effect.
 Be sure to leave room in your suitcase for a few of the hotel’s specially formulated, certified-organic skincare and body products.

-Treatment to book: Blissful Haybarn Day, a four-and-a-half-hour indulgence that includes a Bamford body scrub, signature facial, signature body treatment, and lunch at the hotel’s vegan outpost, Plnthouse.
+Treatment to book: Blissful Haybarn Day, a four-and-a-half-hour indulgence that includes a Bamford body scrub, signature B Silent treatment (designed to improve sleep quality), organic facial, and a 24K collagen face mask.

 GUYandGIRL Spa

-Take one look at the GUYandGIRL Spa’s black-and-white color palette, lacquered accents, and patterned wallpaper, and you’ll recognize the signature cinematic flair of Dutch interior designer Marcel Wanders.
-The spa, located at the Mondrian South Beach, covers all the requisite bases—deep tissue massages, reflexology, and hydrating facials—but the latest programming is uniquely designed with today’s fitness fiends in mind.
-The hotel recently partnered with Fitbit to launch a series of monthly workouts for both solo travelers and families led by local fitness experts, and will soon host Surf Yoga Beer retreats centered on interactive group activities like poolside yoga, boot camp classes, insider’s tours of Miami, and more (including, of course, lots of local beer sampling).
+Take one look at Mondrian South Beach’s GUYandGIRL Spa’s black-and-white color palette, lacquered accents, and patterned wallpaper, and you’ll recognize the signature cinematic flair of Dutch interior designer Marcel Wanders.
+The spa covers all the requisite bases—deep tissue massages, reflexology, and hydrating facials—but the latest programming is uniquely designed with today’s fitness fiends in mind, with new partnerships with Tropical Vinyasa and VIXEN Workout.

-Treatment to book: The Chakra Harmony Massage uses energizing massage techniques to increase Chakra energy flow and restore the body’s rhythms to a natural balance.
+Treatment to book: The Chakra Harmony Massage uses energizing massage techniques to increase chakra energy flow and restore the body’s rhythms to a natural balance.

 Acqualina Spa by ESPA

-As the acclaimed brand’s first location in the United States, the Acqualina Spa by Espa has long set the standard in the Magic City thanks to the brand’s personalized treatments, innovative products, and aesthetic sense of place.
-The two-story, 12-treatment-room facility marries the beachfront vibes of Miami with the stately, Mediterranean villa-style architecture of Acqualina Resort & Spa, a 98-room resort and residential community.
+The Acqualina Spa by ESPA has long set the standard in the Magic City thanks to the brand’s personalized treatments, innovative products, and aesthetic sense of place.
+The two-story, 12-treatment-room facility marries the beachfront vibes of Miami with the stately, Mediterranean villa-style architecture of Acqualina Resort & Residences, a member of The Leading Hotels of the World.
 Case in point: the picture-perfect spa pool, with its Roman waterfall and gorgeous Atlantic Ocean backdrop.

-Treatment to book: Try something new with the Sound Care Ritual, a music-intensified therapeutic treatment.
-Acqualina is the first U.S. spa to adopt Sound Care technology, a French-based music application that is clinically proven to provide natural solutions for sleep disorders, pain management, stress, and anxiety.
+Spa facilities include Finnish saunas, relaxation lounges, Himalayan salt walls, crystal steam rooms, experience showers, and the stunning new Royal Spa Suite, an 820-square-foot room with a private steam room made of mother-of-pearl, a rainforest shower for two, a separate lounge and bathroom area, two treatment beds, and a private terrace overlooking the Atlantic Ocean.

+Treatment to book: Try something new with the Cryo T-Shock Arctic Blast Face Treatment, a facial cleanse followed by an intense and highly effective Cryo T-Shock session.
+Alternating cool and warm temperatures to increase collagen production, address fine lines, puffiness and dull complexion, this pure technology-driven facial ends with the application of the new ESPA Tri Active Advanced ProBiome serum, moisturizer and eye cream to reduce visible signs of stress and aging.

 Cowshed Spa

 With its reclaimed barn wood, custom upholstered furniture, and floral-printed drapery, the Cowshed Spa at Soho Beach House is your country-house fantasy realized.
 The second-story space, outfitted with five treatment rooms and multiple lounges, is a quiet cocoon away from Miami’s party scene, available to both Soho House members and hotel guests.
 The all-natural namesake product line is incorporated into many massages, facials, waxing, and body therapies.
-Mani-pedis are especially next-level: Guests lounge in plush chairs that are outfitted with retro televisions and wireless headsets.

 Treatment to book: Soho Beach House is the only outpost of the Cowshed Spa to offer an Oxygen Facial.
 The advanced skincare program incorporates SkinCeuticals masks and serums to replenish oxygen levels in the skin, smooth out wrinkles, and promote collagen production.

+The Setai, Miami Beach recently announced a new partnership with Swiss cellular skincare brand Valmont for its newly imagined spa, which launched in early-2020.
+This results driven collaboration uses top-tier Valmont products and specialized techniques to leave your skin nourished, revitalized, firm, and glowing—all welcome traits after a day in the sun.
+Valmont uses the best of Switzerland’s natural resources and glacial spring water combined with their patented triple DNA for the ultimate in anti-aging products.
+The intimate spa features four spacious private spa suites, each with ocean and pool views, a bath, and steam room.

+Treatment to book: An all-encompassing, full-body experience, the Setai Signature Master of Time Treatment begins with a complete body exfoliation followed by a full body application of Valmont Body 24-hour cream, which repairs sun damage while providing intense hydration.
+The therapist will next employ the exclusive Valmont Time Master Cure, which uses four choreographed facial massages, including a specialized lifting massage, to leave facial muscles both toned and relaxed.
+A Valmont collagen mask is then applied to the face, eyes, and décolleté.

-Ciel Spa
+Spa Internazionale

-Checking into the Ciel Spa at the buzzy SLS Brickell is the ultimate antidote to Miami’s many vices.
-The environment is soothing yet playful, and guests who book a treatment will also have access to the Altitude Pool Deck and state-of-the-art fitness center.
-So whether you prefer to get a good sweat in before an Assisted Stretch Therapy treatment or lounge in a daybed after a Sonic-Wave Facial (the microcurrent penetrates to the deepest layers of skin for instant, youthful plumping), prepare to power down your phone and go off the grid.

-Treatment to book: The Rose and Aloe Sun Cooler Wrap is an ideal way to soothe skin after long days under Miami’s blazing sun.
-It starts with a mist of rose hydrolat, followed by a cooling massage with rose-quartz crystals, a rose-and-aloe-vera gel wrap, and the application of rose-quartz crystals on facial meridians to restore balance.
+Set inside one of the world’s most exclusive clubs, Spa Internazionale resides at the ritzy Fisher Island Hotel & Resort, a Leading Hotels of the World member that offers a mix of cushy suites, villas and cottages.
+The Mediterranean-style spa integrates the wisdom of traditional healing practices with a modern and innovative wellness approach.
+Services combine ingredients from the sea—like minerals, salts, marine algae, and clay—and antioxidant-rich coconut and native plants with state-of-the-art science to both pamper and restore.

+Treatment to book: Set aside 100 minutes for the Journey to Wellbeing, which takes guests on a holistic immune-boosting and regenerative journey using marine products.
+First, you’ll be scrubbed with freeze-dried seawater crystals and algae-derived alpha hydroxy acid in preparation for a warm, essential oil-infused seawater gel wrap that will rebalance and re-energize the body.
+After, a massage is performed with a combination of mineral-rich seawater and seaside plant oils to rebalance, hydrate, and regenerate the skin.

 Comments